 Records of each LOC evaluation must be maintained by the PIHP for a minimum period of five years for those beneficiaries over the age of 18.
 For beneficiaries under the age of 18, documents must be maintained until their 23rd birthday.

-Level of care documents are maintained in the beneficiary's record by Care Manager who is with the PIHP or in the community or a Care Coordinator who is with the PIHP if the beneficiary opts out of CM.
+Level of care documents are maintained in the beneficiary's record by the care coordinator and in the PIHP's administrative files.

 Appendix B: Evaluation/Reevaluation of Level of Care

 Quality Improvement: Level of Care